crummie5/blog/content/kerberos_unconstrained_tgt.md

 {{ figure(name="fig5.png", caption="Obtaining Corrado's hash through DCSync.") }}

 However, in some scenarios we will notice the spooler service is disabled on Domain Controllers, or there are measures so you cannot force them to connect to arbitrary systems using the previous approach.
 This is the case for my other domain (`CAPSULE.CORP`).
-How could I use this approach with non-DC Systems to compromiso `CAPSULE.CORP`?
+How could I use this approach with non-DC Systems to compromise `CAPSULE.CORP`?

 ## Compromising a Computer Object by its TGT